ILVACM/GDUT-OOP_20260601/README.md

 This project is primarily a personal milestone — a digital time capsule of what a junior-year student achieved during the final weeks of a semester.
 The code may have its rough edges, the architecture may not be perfect, and there are certainly better ways to do many things.

-But if this repository can serve as even a tiny reference point for future students tackling their own course projects — whether it's the **system architecture design**, the **AI Agent-assisted development workflow**, or simply the courage to try something unconventional — then opening this repository will have been worth it.
+But if this repository can serve as even a tiny reference point for future students tackling their own course projects — whether it's the **system architecture design**, the **documentation practices**, or simply the courage to try something unconventional — then opening this repository will have been worth it.

-Think of it not as a tutorial, but as a proof of concept: *what happens when a student who truly understands their domain hands the keyboard to an AI Agent and says "let's build this together."*

 ### 🤝 Contributing